miscounting/RewardBot/README.md

 * Perform one of a list of actions at random!

 ### Find your custom reward IDs
+Create a custom reward on your Twitch channel.

 Open InstaFluff's reward ID finder tool:

 [https://www.instafluff.tv/TwitchCustomRewardID/?channel=yourchannel](https://www.instafluff.tv/TwitchCustomRewardID/?channel=yourchannel)